TestStack/White/README.md

 Download [http://uiautomationverify.codeplex.com/](http://uiautomationverify.codeplex.com/) which is an ESSENTIAL tool when doing UI Automation work.

 I have created a sample app which uses the Screen pattern.
 It is available at https://github.com/TestStack/White/tree/master/src/Sample%20App

+## Contributing to White
+Pull Requests for White are welcome, please include either Unit or UI Tests covering your changes if possible.

+## Reporting Issues
+If possible, please add a failing test to TestStack.White.UITests when you report an issue, this will allow me to fix it, and ensure there is no regression later.

+Also include the following information:

+ - Operating System
+ - Target Framework (WPF, Winforms etc)
+ - Optionally but prefered, a failing test or a repro solution.

 ### Note:
 When White switched to build on CI servers, **v9.2.0 was released to NuGet**, it should have been **v0.9.2**.
 If you have installed v9.2, please uninstall then reinstall White.